-a) A Competent Authority shall notify the Competent Authority of the other Party when the first-mentioned Competent Authority has determined that there is

-- significant non-compliance with the obligations under this Agreement with respect to a Reporting Financial Institution in the other jurisdiction.
-The Competent Authority of such other Party shall apply its domestic law (including applicable penalties) to address the significant non-compliance described in the notice. - b) If, in the case of a Reporting Danish Financial Institution, such enforcement actions do not resolve the non-compliance within a period of 18 months after notification of significant non-compliance is first provided, the United States shall treat the Reporting Danish Financial Institution as a Nonparticipating Financial Institution.
-The IRS shall make available a list of all Reporting Danish Financial Institutions and other Partner Jurisdiction Financial Institutions that are treated as Nonparticipating Financial Institutions pursuant to this paragraph. - 3.
-Reliance on Third Party Service Providers.
-Each Party may allow Reporting Financial Institutions to use third party service providers to fulfill the obligations imposed on them by a Party, as contemplated in this Agreement, but these obligations shall remain the responsibility of the Reporting Financial Institutions. - 4.
-Prevention of Avoidance.
+- a) A Competent Authority shall notify the Competent Authority of the other Party when the first-mentioned Competent Authority has determined that there is significant non-compliance with the obligations under this Agreement with respect to a Reporting Financial Institution in the other jurisdiction.
+The Competent Authority of such other Party shall apply its domestic law (including applicable penalties) to address the significant non-compliance described in the notice. - b) If, in the case of a Reporting Italian Financial Institution, such enforcement actions do not resolve the non-compliance within a period of 18 months after notification of significant non-compliance is first provided, the United States shall treat the Reporting Italian Financial Institution as a Nonparticipating Financial Institution pursuant to this paragraph.

+3. Reliance on Third Party Service Providers.
+Each Party may allow Reporting Financial Institutions to use third party service providers to fulfill the obligations imposed on them by a Party, as contemplated in this Agreement, but these obligations shall remain the responsibility of the Reporting Financial Institutions.

+4. Prevention of Avoidance.
 The Parties shall implement as necessary requirements to prevent Financial Institutions from adopting practices intended to circumvent the reporting required under this Agreement.

+Article 6

-Article 6 Mutual Commitment to Continue to Enhance the Effectiveness of Information Exchange and Transparency
+Mutual Commitment to Continue to Enhance the Effectiveness of Information Exchange and Transparency relationship with Italy by pursuing the adoption of regulations and advocating and supporting relevant legislation to achieve such equivalent levels of reciprocal automatic exchange.

-- 1. Reciprocity.
-The Government of the United States acknowledges the need to achieve equivalent levels of reciprocal automatic information exchange with Denmark.
-The Government of the United States is committed to further improve transparency and enhance the exchange relationship with Denmark by pursuing the adoption of regulations and advocating and supporting relevant legislation to achieve such equivalent levels of reciprocal automatic exchange. - 2.
-Treatment of Passthru Payments and Gross Proceeds.
-The Parties are committed to work together, along with other partners, to develop a practical and effective alternative approach to achieve the policy objectives of foreign passthru payment and gross proceeds withholding that minimizes burden. - 3.
-Development of Common Reporting and Exchange Model.
+1. Reciprocity.
+The Government of the United States acknowledges the need to achieve equivalent levels of reciprocal automatic information exchange with Italy.
+The Government of the United States is committed to further improve transparency and enhance the exchange

+2. Treatment of Passthru Payments and Gross Proceeds.
+The Parties are committed to work together, along with other partners, to develop a practical and effective alternative approach to achieve the policy objectives of foreign passthru payment and gross proceeds withholding that minimizes burden.

+3. Development of Common Reporting and Exchange Model.
 The Parties are committed to working with other partners, the Organisation for Economic Co-operation and Development, and the European Union, on adapting the terms of this Agreement to a common model for automatic exchange of information, including the development of reporting and due diligence standards for financial institutions.

-- 4. Documentation of Accounts Maintained as of January 1, 2014.
-With respect to Reportable Accounts that are Preexisting Accounts maintained by a Reporting Financial Institution: - a) The United States commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting U.S. Financial Institutions to obtain and report the Danish TIN of each Account Holder of a Danish Reportable Account as required pursuant to subparagraph 2(b)(1) of Article 2; and - b) Denmark commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting Danish Financial Institutions to obtain the U.S. TIN of each Specified U.S. Person as required pursuant to subparagraph 2(a)(1) of Article 2.
+4. Documentation of Accounts Maintained as of June 30, 2014.
+With respect to Reportable Accounts maintained by a Reporting Financial Institution as of June 30, 2014:

+- a) The United States commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting U.S. Financial Institutions to obtain and report the Italian TIN of each Account Holder of an Italian Reportable Account as required pursuant to subparagraph 2(b)(1) of Article 2; and - b) Italy commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting Italian Financial Institutions to obtain the U.S. TIN of each Specified U.S. Person as required pursuant to subparagraph 2(a)(1) of Article 2.